zschreib1/zschreib1/README.md

 👋  Hello, world!
-I am a web developer and designer, writer and curator.
+I am a web developer and designer, writer and art curator.

 ➕  My work leverages creative coding, visual storytelling and information design to build eye-catching websites, data visualizations and apps that bring digital products, user interfaces and artful web experiences to life.